-Individual fishing quotas (IFQs) (Option 2a) and permit fishing quotas (PFQs) (Option 2b) would distribute durable fishing privileges in the form of shares.
+IFQs (Option 2a) and PFQs (Option 2b) would involve an initial distribution of durable fishing privileges in the form of shares.
 The primary difference between IFQs and PFQs concerns the entity to which harvest privileges are associated.
 IFQ shares (Option 2a) would be distributed to the owner of a for-hire permit at the initial time of apportionment, which could be an individual or business entity.
-In the event the permit is transferred, IFQ shares would remain with the recipient of the shares (the shareholder), unless also transferred by the shareholder.
+In the event the permit is transferred, IFQ shares would remain with the original recipient of the shares (the shareholder), unless also transferred by the shareholder.
 IFQ shares and allocation remain separate from the permit.
 In contrast, PFQ shares (Option 2b) would be attached to the permit, not the permit holder.
 Should the permit be transferred, the PFQ shares associated with the permit would be transferred as well.
-Transferability provisions for shares and allocation of either type of quota program are addressed in Action 4.
-After program initiation, it would be possible to combine the use of IFQs or PFQs within a cooperative, independent of this amendment.
-For example, following the establishment of a fishing quota program, quota holders could voluntarily pool their allocations and form a cooperative (Anderson and Holliday 2007).
+Transferability provisions for shares and allocation are addressed in Action 4 for IFQs.

-A PFA program (Alternative 3) or harvest tag program (Alternative 4) would not use shares.
+As with IFQs or PFQs, a harvest tag program (Alternative 3) would grant harvest privileges and control harvest (Johnston et al. 2007).
+However, a harvest tag program would not use shares.
 Rather, allocation would be calculated and distributed to participants using the quota distribution formula selected in Action 3.
-For PFAs, each permit's allocation would be calculated each year (Option 3a), every 3 years (Option 3b), or every 5 years (Option 3c).
-Distributed allocation would be attached to the permit for the duration of the fishing year, unless transferability of allocation is allowed (Action 7).
-The process of calculating the vessels' allocation would be time consuming.
-Further, each time allocation is calculated would be considered an initial distribution of fishing privileges, requiring an appeals process as described in Section 2.5.
-Due to the time needed to provide for an appeals process, recalculating allocation at less frequent intervals (such as Options 3b or 3c) may be desirable.
-An additional action is provided to establish a cap on the use of allocation (Action 8).
+Each permit's allocation would be recalculated every 3 years (Option 3a) or every 5 years (Option 3b).
+Distributed allocation would be converted into harvest tags and be attached to the permit for the duration of the fishing year, unless transferability of allocation is allowed (Action 6).
+Each time allocation is calculated would be considered an initial distribution of fishing privileges, requiring an appeals process as described in Section 2.9.
+Due to the time needed to provide for an appeals process as described in Section 2.9, recalculating allocation at less frequent intervals (e.g., Option 3b every 5-years) may be desirable.

-Harvest tags could be used as a stand-alone allocation-based approach, or as an enforcement and validation tool in conjunction with another allocation-based program.
-As a stand-alone program (Alternative 4), harvest tags would be used for granting harvest privileges and controlling harvest (Johnston et al. 2007).
 A harvest tag program would involve distribution of physical or electronic tags to charter vessel operators and each tag would allow an angler to retain an individual red snapper.
 If physical tags are selected, the tag must be affixed to the fish after capture, thereby identifying the individual fish as legally caught and preventing the tag from being used to catch additional fish.
-The number of tags available each year would be determined by the amount of the recreational sector quota apportioned to the fish tag program, divided by the average weight of red snapper estimated to be caught on charter vessels.
+The number of tags available each year would be determined by the amount of the charter quota, divided by the average weight of red snapper estimated to be caught on charter vessels.
 Any unused tags at the end of the year would be forfeit, and new tags would be distributed at the beginning of each year.